JOJOBA Overview Information

 JOJOBA Side Effects & Safety

-Jojoba is considered safe for most people when used on the skin.
+Jojoba is LIKELY SAFE for most people when applied to the skin.
 It can cause some side effects such as rash and allergic reactions.

-Jojoba is UNSAFE for anyone when taken by mouth.
-It can cause serious side effects such as heart damage.
+Jojoba is LIKELY UNSAFE for anyone when taken by mouth.
+Jojoba contains a chemical called erucic acid, which can cause serious side effects such as heart damage.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Applying jojoba to the skin during pregnancy and breast-feeding seems to be safe.
-But it is UNSAFE to take jojoba by mouth.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Applying jojoba to the skin during pregnancy and breast-feeding is LIKELY SAFE.
+But it is LIKELY UNSAFE to take jojoba by mouth.

 The appropriate dose of jojoba depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for jojoba.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.